hinge-agency/ecommerce-influence/web/app/plugins/addthis/readme.txt

 * Redesigned the plugin's widget to work all current AddThis sharing tools.
 The class for the new widget is AddThisWidgetByDomClass.
 Widgets created through WordPress's UI will automatically be migrated to use the new class.
 However, any hard coded use of the old widget class AddThisSidebarWidget will need to be updated before upgrading.
 Developer <a href="https://plugins.svn.wordpress.org/addthis-all/trunk/documentation.widgets.md">documentation</a> on the new widget is available.
 * The filter addthis_post_exclude is replaced with addthis_sharing_buttons_enable.
 Please review the <a href="https://plugins.svn.wordpress.org/addthis-all/trunk/documentation.filters.md">documentation</a> for usage.
 * Optionally, allows users to set up their AddThis account and AddThis site profile from inside WordPress.
 * Optionally, walks existing AddThis users through logging into their AddThis account and picking a site profile to register their plugin without leaving WordPress.
-Once registered, AddThis is able to start collecting Analystics on your visitors social use of your site.
+Once registered, AddThis is able to start collecting Analytics on your visitors social use of your site.
 No more copying in Profile IDs!
 (Analytics are only available at <a href="https://addthis.com">addthis.com</a>.)
 * After registering the plugin with AddThis, Pro users can edit settings for any share tools from within WordPress.
 * Full compatibility with the current <a href="https://wordpress.org/support/plugin/addthis-follow">Follow Buttons by AddThis</a>, <a href="https://wordpress.org/support/plugin/addthis-related-posts">Related Posts by AddThis</a>, <a href="https://wordpress.org/support/plugin/addthis-smart-layers">Smart Layers by AddThis</a>, and <a href="https://wordpress.org/support/plugin/addthis-all">Website Tools by AddThis</a>plugins.